Operation Round Up assistance programs.

 A request for assistance from this program is made by completing a grant application with the utility company or the foundation that runs the program.
 The Operation Round Up applications are then reviewed on a case by case basis for approval.
 Financial awards vary by state and utility company, but they can range from a few dollars to help pay an electric bill up to $20,000 or more for organizations.
 Typically the funding for Operation Round Up programs are limited, so apply for help as early as possible.

+Non-profit community action agencies are often a great place for referrals to all sorts of financial aid and stability services.
 You can contact your local community action agency to ask if any local utility companies offer the program.
 As noted, this Operation Round Up type concept goes by different names in different states, so the program may be called a different name by each and every energy company.
 The case managers who work at these non-profit organizations often have a wealth of knowledge on local resources and energy assistance programs.

+There are also many other resources for utility bills.
 Click here for more information on energy bill assistance, including any Operation Round Up type services.
 Many resources are offered by your local utility or gas company.
 Or they can often direct individuals to state and federal government assistance programs.